wbalmer/wbalmer.github.io/content/_index.md

         "[Herald of the Change: A microlensing Jupiter-analogue spotted in K2 data portends Roman’s yield of new planets](https://astrobites.org/2022/04/11/k2-first-microlensing/)" by William Balmer for *[Astrobites](https://astrobites.org/)*, April 11th, 2022.

         "[Peek-a-boo!
 Forming Moons Revealed Around a Baby Planet](https://astrobites.org/2022/02/09/pds70c-disk/)" by William Balmer for *[Astrobites](https://astrobites.org/)*, February 9th, 2022.

-        “[Reaching for the Stars: William Balmer Thesis Spotlight](https://www.amherststemnetwork.com/post/reaching-for-the-stars-william-balmer-thesis-spotlight)” by Sarah Lapean in *The Amherst STEM Network* on May 14th, 2021.

         “[The Orbit and Growth of HD 142527B](https://astrobites.org/2021/03/14/ur-orbit-growth-hd142527b/)” by William Balmer for *[Astrobites](https://astrobites.org/)*, March 14th, 2021.